Documentary screening: Black Gold March 25, 2008

-Posted by Andreas in "The Economy", Cape Town, Film screening, Politics, Society, South Africa, activism.1 comment so far
+Posted by Andreas in Cape Town, Film screening, History, Politics.

-The screenings will be followed by a facilitated audience discussion.
 Tickets are R20 and can be reserved by calling The Labia at (021) 424 5927.
-Reserving tickets is strongly recommended to avoid disappointment.
+We strongly recommended that you reserve tickets to avoid disappointment.

-This event is presented by The Labia and While You Were Sleeping, a Cape Town-based non-profit film collective committed to bringing progressive, non-mainstream documentaries with important social and environmental messages to South African audiences.
+This event is presented by the Labia and While You Were Sleeping, a Cape Town-based non-profit film collective committed to bringing progressive, non-mainstream documentaries with important social, political and environmental messages to South African audiences.

 Contacts: